sailinglab/pgm-spring-2019/_pages/logistics.md

 You must get at least 80% on the final presentation part of the project.

 *If you plan to audit the class, please notify instructors that you are auditing and specify which requirement you plan to fulfill.*

+### Listeners outside CMU

+Please feel free to reuse any of these course materials that you find of use in your own courses.
+We ask that you retain any copyright notices, and include a written notice indicating the source of any materials you use.